Frequently Asked QuestionsMy approach, fees, insurance, scheduling and more.

 I work from the perspective that your early relationships – and the stories of those who came before you – all play a part in who you are, how you show up in the world today, and how you cope with tough stuff.
 Together, we’ll explore the roles you play, the stories you’ve been told, and the way you speak to yourself.

-I’ll help you find a place of calm and safety within yourself.
-From there we’ll explore what it means to show up in bright and bold ways, and how to better understand your uncomfortable feelings.
+From there, we’ll explore what it means to show up in bright and bold ways, and how to better understand your uncomfortable feelings.
 Deep growth happens when we can hold more than one emotion at a time and learn to let go of long-held judgments.

-You’ll learn to calm and ground yourself when you get stuck in an anxiety loop.
+You’ll learn to treat yourself gentler and get unstuck from familiar anxiety spirals.
 Together we’ll find a path to ease, kindness, and power – by learning how to integrate more messiness, pauses, and connection into your life.

 You can learn more about me here.